strvaeq/Robotek-WRO2026/README.md

     </td>
     <td>
       <br> <b>Car dimensions:</b> 15 x 18 x 16 cm <br><br>
-We removed the LiDAR housing because, after testing the robot multiple times, we found that vision worked better without it.
+After testing the robot multiple times, we found that vision worked better without the LiDAR housing and with the addition of a 16-LED WS2812 RGB pixel ring light (DC5V).
 We also printed the rear wheels, so now all wheels are the same.
 We modified the gear system, which allowed the robot to complete the 3 laps faster.
-It now takes less than 10 seconds to complete an entire lap, and it manages to complete the 3 laps in 28 seconds.
-The small and big gears were interchanged so that the big gear is directly attached to the motor shaft.<br><br>
+The small and big gears were interchanged so that the big gear is directly attached to the motor shaft. <br><br>
   <a href="v-photos/vehicle-versions/README.md#version-10">➡️ See more photos 🚗</a><br><br>
     </td>
   </tr>